Inertia is the residue of past innovation efforts. Left unmanaged, it consumes the resources required to fund next-generation innovation.

 Dedicate Time to PI Events

 Performing the I&A and PI planning during the IP iteration avoids a reduction in velocity of the regular iterations.
-More importantly, these events can be held on a cadence so that their occurrence is better guaranteed.
+More importantly, since these events are held on a regular cadence and can be scheduled well in advance, their occurrence is better guaranteed.

 Integrate the Complete Solution

-When a solution includes hardware (and other components), it’s harder to integrate end-to-end continuously.
-Full integration for Essential SAFe, as well as the Large Solution SAFe, may be feasible only during the IP iteration.
+When a solution includes hardware (and other components), it’s harder to integrate end-to-end continuously and full integration may be feasible only during the IP iteration.
 In these cases, it’s just common sense to plan for that.

 However, the IP iteration should not be the only attempt to integrate the assets into the system.
 Full or partial integration happens over the course of the PI, with a total solution integration occurring at least once per PI.
 This approach validates the assumptions early enough to be able to respond to significant problems and risks within the PI.